nndda/Theatre/docs/classes/dialogue/syntax.md

 </div>

-If you want to leave the actor's name blank, you can use single underscore (`_`).
+Leave the actor's name blank, by using a single underscore (`_`).

 ```
 _:
-    I am a nameless actor
+    I am a nameless narrator.
 ```

 ## Comments

-Write comments by placing `#` at the beginning of a new line.
+Write comments by placing `#` at the start of a new line.
 ```
 Ritsu:
-    "Hi everyone!"
+    "This is a dialogue!"

-# this is a comment
+# and this is a comment
 ```

 !!! warning
     Comments can only be placed on a new line.
 With the `#` character placed at the beginning of the line.
-You can't put comments after actor's name or dialogue body.
+You can't put comments after the actor's name or dialogue body.
     ```
     Ritsu:
-        "Hello, world!" # this is not allowed
+        "This right here 👉" # this is not allowed
         # and this will not count as a comment
     ```